The RTC Toolkit

 — Sister of a TB affected person in Uganda

-Collaborate with and learn from other country stakeholders and partners
+Case studies: collaborate and learn from other country stakeholders and partners

 Learn how the Walimu team in Uganda engaged 80+ stakeholders, from TB affected people to National TB Program representatives, to identify, prioritize, and select TB innovations to tackle challenges related to stigma and community awareness.